-Welcome to the first edition of Review of Religious Education and Theology
+Welcome to the second edition of Review of Religious Education and Theology

 Professor Richard Rymarz